hubert-sikorski/git-and-github-guide/README.md

 - `git branch -d [branch_name]` - Delete a branch.

-- `git merge [branch]` - Merge the specified branch's history into the current one.
+- `git merge [branch_name]` - Merge the specified branch's history into the current one.

 - `git log` - Show all commits in the current branch's history.

 ## Remote Repositories

-- `git remote add [remote_alias] [url]` - connect your local repository to a remote repository.
+- `git remote add [remote_alias] [url]` - Connect your local repository to a remote repository.

-- `git fetch [remote_alias]` - fetch down all the branches from that Git remote.
+- `git fetch [remote_alias]` - Fetch down all the branches from that Git remote.

-- `git merge [remote_alias]/[branch]` - Merge a remote branch into your current branch to bring it up to date.
+- `git merge [remote_alias]/[branch_name]` - Merge a remote branch into your current branch to bring it up to date.

+- `git push` - Transmit local branch commits to the remote repository branch.

-- `git push [remote_alias] [branch]` - Transmit local branch commits to the remote repository branch.
+- `git push -u [remote_alias] [branch_name]` - Transmit local, non-master branch commits to the remote repository branch. `-u` stands for `--set-upstream`.
+You can also use `origin` instead of `[remote_alias]`.

-- `git push --force` - Overwrite remote repository with local working directory.
+- `git push --force` - Overwrite remote repository with local working directory. :warning: Command not recommended for beginners.

 - `git pull` - Fetch and merge any commits from the tracking remote branch.